mmick66/CalendarView/README.md

 ### Layout

-The calendar supports the two basic layouts set inside the `direction` property as `.horizontal` or `.vertical`.
+The calendar supports two basic layouts.
+Set the `direction` property to `.horizontal` or `.vertical`:

 ```Swift
 calendarView.direction = .horizontal